flitz-be/terraform-bootstrap-do/README.md

 8. Run `terraform init` again.
 You will be prompted to ask if you want to copy the local state to the remote bucket.
 Pick `yes`.
 9. Run `terraform plan`.
 Your plan should come up empty.
 10. Rejoice, you have bootstrapped a terraform with a remote state hosted on Digital Ocean.

+## How to configure Github Actions

+Add the following secrets, either on repository-level or on organization-level:
+- DO_SPACES_ACCESS_KEY_ID
+- DO_SPACES_SECRET_ACCESS_KEY
+- DO_ACCESS_TOKEN

+The actions are configured to only run on a manual `workflow_dispatch` trigger.